The Kingspan TEK™ Building System is made in the UK by Kingspan Insulation in a unique, continuous manufacturing process.

 MVHR systems can also be specified to provide cooling during summer months, whilst ensuring that the dwelling is always fed with clean, fresh, filtered ambient air.

-When combined with an airtight, thermally efficient building systems such as TEK® from Point1, a MVHR system will dramatically reduce space-heating energy demand.
+When combined with an airtight, thermally efficient building system such as the Kingspan TEK™ Delivery System from Point1, a MVHR system will dramatically reduce space-heating energy demand.